chrisdalao/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `Relational Databases` and `SQL`.

+a Relational Database is basically where all data is stored and in that database the data will persist.
+SQL is basically a language used to communicate with the database using commands.

 1. Why do tables need a `primary key`?

+You need a primary key in order to keep track of data inside a table.
+A primary key is the most efficient and conssitent way to identify data inside a table.

 1. What is the name given to a table column that references the primary key on another table.

+the primary key on another table would actually be its id so that column name would be something like 'tablename_id'

 1. What do we need in order to have a _many to many_ relationship between two tables.

+it's basically when one table consists of a lot of data that pertains to another table and vice versa.

 ## Project Set Up